tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 HMAC = hash(k2 | hash(k1|message))
 HMAC is used for data integrity and authenticity of messages.

-#### DNS
+#### Linux command:
 a.
-How does dns works
-	b.
-Cname – canonical name ex: example.com, www.example.com
-	c.
-A and AAAA record – A and AAAA are type of address record map.
-Host to an IP address.
-A is ipv4 and AAAA is for ipv6.
-	d.
-PTR record – reverse of an A record.
-	e.
-DNS SOA record
-	f.
-DNS use TCP for zone transfer, UDP for name queries.
-	g.
-How to do a DNS zone transfer

-	4. Linux command:
-		a.
 Show logged in user
 b.
 Change password
 c.
 List of all open files and processes that opened them
 d.
 Show firewall config in Linux
 e.
 How to switch user
 f.
 What is sudo
 g.
 Show cpuinfo, meminfo
 h.
 Find a file in Linux
 i.
 Search for a string in linux
 j.
 Show list of openports
 k.
 How to block IP in Linux machine (tbc)
 l.
 Nohup
 m.
 Count the number of lines returned
 n.
 Parse string with delimiters

-	5. Windows question:
+#### Windows commands:
 a.
 Show current logged in user – query user
 b.
 Show windows system information - systeminfo
 c.
 Show list of all running processes – tasklist /SVC
 d.  show list of all local users in the computer – net users
 e.
 Show info about a user – net user bob
 f.
 Find out all processes names and ports – netstat -abno
 g.
 Search for a file with name "proof.txt" – dir /S /P “proof.txt”
 h.
 Search for a string in a file – findstr /s /c:”search_string”
 i.
 Run a program as another user – runas /noprofile /user:Administrator cmd.exe
 j.
 Find file/folder permissions - icacls.exe
 l.
 Show list of current installed patches  = wmic qfe
 m.
 Find the name of the current domain – wmic computersystem get domain
 n.
 Process Vs thread

-	6. Tracer route
-	7. Ping
-	8. HTTP status codes:
+#### HTTP status codes:
 a.
 Client error -4xx
 b.
 Client success -2xx
 c.
 Informational -1xx
 d.
 Redirection – 3xx
 e.
 Server error -5xx
-	9. Long answer:
-		a.
-Stack based buffer overflow
-		b.
-Threat modelling technique
-		c.
-OpenID connect
-		d.
-Oauth 2.0
-		e.
-SAML
-		f.
-Kerberos
-		g.
-NTLM

 ### Authentication
 #### SAML
 SAML SSO works by transferring the user’s identity from one place (the identity provider) to another (the service provider).
 This is done through an exchange of digitally signed XML documents.